Amino acid dating: Methods

-Amino acid racemization analysis consists of sample preparation, isolation of the amino acid wanted, and measure of its D:L ratio.
-Sample preparation entails the identification, raw extraction, and separation of proteins into their constituent amino acids, typically by grinding followed by acid hydrolysis.
+Amino acid racemization analysis consists of sample preparation, isolating the amino acid wanted, and measuring its D:L ratio.
+Sample preparation entails the identification, raw extraction, and separation of proteins into their constituent amino acids, typically by grinding the sample followed by acid hydrolysis.
 The amino acid derivative hydrolysis product can be combined with a chiral specific fluorescent, separated by chromatography or electrophoresis, and the particular amino acid D:L ratio determined by fluorescence.
 Alternatively, the particular amino acid can be separated by chromatography or electrophoresis, combined with a metal cation, and the D:L ratio determined by mass spectrometry.

-Conventional racemization analysis tends to report a D-alloisoleucine / L-isoleucine (A/I or D/L ratio).
-This amino acid ratio has the advantages of being relatively easy to measure and being chronologically useful through the Quaternary.
+Conventional racemization analysis tends to report a D-alloisoleucine / L-isoleucine ratio (A/I or D/L ratio).
+This stereoisomer pair has the advantages of being relatively easy to measure and being chronologically useful through the Quaternary.

 Reversed phase HPLC techniques can measure up to 9 amino acids useful in geochronology over different time scales on a single chromatogram (aspartic acid, glutamic acid, serine, alanine, arginine, tyrosine, valine, phenylalanine, leucine).

 Amino acid dating relies on the assumption that the fraction of amino acids being studied has been a closed system since its formation, exchanging nothing with its surroundings.
-Removing contaminants decreases variability in results by ensuring that analysis is performed only on the most representative fraction of amino acids.
-These cleaning methods may include soaking powdered biomineral samples in bleach prior to measuring D/L ratio, destroying the amino acids in the more porous, open areas while leaving the fraction trapped inside the grains unscathed.
+Removing amino acids that have diffused into the sample from its surroundings decreases variability in results by ensuring that analysis is performed only on the most representative fraction of amino acids.
+These cleaning methods may include soaking powdered biomineral samples in bleach prior to extracting amino acids, destroying the amino acids in the more porous, open areas while leaving the fraction trapped inside the grains unscathed.